Call for Abstract

 Cancer living rates are supported on research from information gathered on hundreds or thousands of individuals with a particular cancer.
 An overall existing rate includes individuals of all ages and health conditions who have been diagnosed together with your cancer, together with those diagnosed extremely early and people diagnosed terribly late.

-- Track 15-1Liver cancer prognosis
+- Track 15-1Squamous cell cancer prognosis

 - Track 15-2Liver cancer prognosis

 - Track 15-3Brain cancer prognosis